-5.1.
-Soil Erosion
+5.1 Soil Erosion

-Among the major types of land degradation in India, soil erosion is reported to be the most important, 4/5th nearly of the causing degradation, vide Figure 8 [MOA, undated].
-Much of this erosion is from agricultural lands, with agricultural soil erosion being largely related to soil (besides topography, tillage soil soil composition, etc.). texture, Minimizing soil tillage is, therefore, a key step in erosion control.
+Among the major types of land degradation in India, soil erosion is reported to be the most important, causing nearly 4/5th of the degradation, vide Figure 5.1 [MOA, undated].
+Much of this erosion is from agricultural lands, with agricultural soil erosion being largely related to soil tillage (besides topography, soil texture, soil composition, etc.).
+Minimizing soil tillage is, therefore, a key step in erosion control.